dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/Squirrel.md

     {: .topLevel}

-    Follow the instructions in the next section, [Configure a SQuirreL Connection for Splice Machine](#ConfiguringSquirrel){:
-    .MCXref .xref .selected}, to create and test a new connection in SQuirreL.
+    Follow the instructions in the next section, [Configure a SQuirreL Connection for Splice Machine](#ConfiguringSquirrel), to create and test a new connection in SQuirreL.
     {: .indentLevel1}